Gigga-Byte/Gigga-Byte/README.md

-Yo I'm @Gigga_Byte.
-I'm currently struggling to learn code.
+Yo I'm Gigga-Byte and I'm currently struggling to learn code.

 I'm learning GDScript to be specific. 👍